Interdisciplinary Approach to Treating Brain and Spine Tumors

-Rhode Island Hospital has also been designated a Blue Distinction Center for Complex and Rare Cancers by the national Blue Cross Blue Shield Association and Blue Cross Blue Shield of Rhode Island.
-This designation recognizes the center for excellence in the treatment of brain cancers, as well as acute leukemia and esophageal, gastric, liver, pancreatic, rectal and thyroid cancers.
+Rhode Island Hospital’s designation as a Blue Distinction Center for Complex and Rare Cancers recognizes the division for excellence in the treatment of brain cancers.

-The division of neuro-oncology, in collaboration with the Comprehensive Cancer Center at Rhode Island Hospital, provides comprehensive evaluation, diagnosis and treatment for patients with tumors of the brain, spine, and peripheral nervous system.
+The division of neuro-oncology at the Lifespan Cancer Institute of Rhode Island, The Miriam, and Newport hospitals provides comprehensive evaluation, diagnosis and treatment for patients with tumors of the brain, spine, or peripheral nervous system.
 We also treat neurological complications that result from the treatment of systemic cancer.

-Patient Review Board The multidisciplinary team of physicians and other medical professionals meet to discuss the circumstances of a patient's condition and treatment in a weekly neuro-oncology tumor board.
+Additionally, we meet to discuss the circumstances of a patient's condition and treatment in a weekly neuro-oncology tumor board.
 These interdisciplinary meetings ensure that treatment plans are individually tailored to each patient's needs.
+Every patient is considered an active candidate for our current research trials and has access to our evidence-based, state-of-the-art care.